MalikHeron/CIT3003-Analysis-of-Algorithms-Project/README.md

-# Six Degrees of Kevin Bacon
+# Six Degrees of Separation

 In this project, I implement a search algorithm that finds the shortest path between any two actors by choosing a sequence of movies that connects them.
-This project is inspired by [Six Degrees of Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) game.
+This project is based on implementations from https://github.com/priyanktejani/degrees and https://github.com/alireza-mahmoodi/Six_Degrees_of_Kevin_Bacon.git

 # The Code in Action